aspose-html-cloud/aspose-html-cloud-docs/content/html/overview/create-an-account-and-get-credentials/_index.md

 In the example, we use methods of the **ConverterBuilder** class: **FromUrl**(`urlAddress`), **To**(`ConversionOptions`) and **SaveToLocal**(`outputDirectory`) that specify input data, the output format and the target directory for a conversion result.
 The **Convert**(`ConverterBuilder builder`) overloaded method applies the builder style setup of the conversion parameters using ConverterBuilder class.

-HTML to PDF conversion occurs with the **default conversion options**: the resulting PDF document’s width and height correspond to A4, all margins have zero value, and Quality of jpeg compression is 95%.
+HTML to PDF conversion occurs with the **default conversion options**: the resulting PDF document’s width and height correspond to A4, all margins have zero value, and the Quality of jpeg compression is 95%.

-Please see the [Conversion SDK API](/html/conversion-sdk-api/) article to learn how to convert an HTML file to other formats using Aspose.HTML Cloud SDKs.
+Please see the [Conversion SDK API](/html/conversion-api/conversion-sdk-api/) article to learn how to convert an HTML file to other formats using Aspose.HTML Cloud SDKs.

 {{% alert color="primary" %}}